jasonkarns/bats-mock/README.md

 # bats-mock

 Mocking/stubbing library for BATS (Bash Automated Testing System)

 ## bats-core

 There are great things happening in the `bats` ecosystem!
-Anyone actively using it should be installing from [bats-core]: https://github.com/bats-core.
+Anyone actively using it should be installing from [bats-core][].

 ## Installation